 Our sense of self or identity creates duality in our perception of reality (“I” am separate from “That”).
-However, the moment this separation disappears, you’re left with a non-dual reality which your intellect finds paradox after paradox (e.g., something is both light/dark, here/absent, human/divine, limited/eternal).
+However, the moment this separation disappears, you’re left with a non-dual reality in which your intellect finds paradox after paradox (e.g., something is both light/dark, here/absent, human/divine, limited/eternal).
 In truly understanding paradox, you experience mind-blowing and expansive realizations.

 7. The Experience Is Indescribable